MrGrasss/TeleBlitz-BestTelebot/README.md

     - Add members to group: This feature ensures that your clients are joined to the specified group before adding the scraped users.
 Within the 'adder' folder, you will find a configuration file where you can adjust the program's waiting time and the number of members to be added per client.
-There is also an option 'additional_joined_check' that only counts adds after checking if their actually in (this might cause more privacy errors) While private groups are supported, channels are not.
+There is also an option 'additional_joined_check' that only counts adds after checking if their actually in (this might cause more privacy errors) For channels invites will be sent instead of immediately adding.
 Make sure that the clients are admin in the group.

     - Admin Promoter: This feature needs atleast one of your clients to be admin in the channel and your clients to have usernames.
 You can use the "Username Changer" to guarantee this works.
 You get to choose if the admin